Deletion of articles on Wikipedia

-Volunteer editors of Wikipedia delete articles on the online encyclopedia on a regular basis, following processes that have been formulated by the site's community over time.
-The most common route is outright deletion of articles that are clearly in violation of rules of the website (speedy deletion).
-Other mechanisms include an intermediate collaborative process that bypasses a full discussion (proposed deletion or PROD), and full discussion at the dedicated forum called Articles for deletion (AfD).
-As a technical action, deletion can only be carried out by a subset of editors who have been assigned particular technical privileges by the community, called administrators.
-A deletion that has been carried out can be contested by appeal to the deleting administrator, or on another discussion board called Deletion review (DRV).
+Volunteer editors of Wikipedia delete articles from the online encyclopedia regularly, following processes that have been formulated by the site's community over time.
+The most common route is the outright deletion of articles that clearly violate the rules of the website (speedy deletion).
+Other mechanisms include an intermediate collaborative process that bypasses a complete discussion (proposed deletion or PROD), and a whole debate at the dedicated forum called Articles for deletion (AfD).
+As a technical action, deletion can only be done by a subset of editors assigned particular specialized privileges by the community, called administrators.
+An omission that has been carried out can be contested by appeal to the deleting administrator or on another discussion board called Deletion review (DRV).